 And I see the sign for the executive airport as he pulls in.

-A plane?
 Are we taking a plane?

 And then the sign for private helicopter tours.

 Cue, “Mr. Grey will see you now.”